 You get a real sense of the history of the local region at the residence of the Counts of Mansfeld and on the medieval market square in the historical old quarter.
-The square is also the venue for the annual Wiesenmarkt funfair, the biggest volksfest in central Germany.
+The Eisleben Wiesenmarkt, the biggest folk festival in Central Germany, is held annually on the eastern side of town.

 The Cistercian Convent in Helfta is a very special place.
 The jewel in the crown of German convents and a centre of mysticism in the 13th century, it can be visited today as part of a tour.